-If you have additional questions, please call our Zika nurse at (415) 203-6759.
+If you have additional questions, or would like to discuss Zika testing please contact us at (415) 353-2566.

 Tests and Other Screenings in the First 3 Months of Pregnancy

 Routine Tests

 Blood Tests

 A complete blood count (CBC) gives important information about the kinds and numbers of cells in the blood, especially red blood cells, white blood cells, and platelets.
 We screen all pregnant women for certain infections including hepatitis, syphilis and HIV.
 Additionally, a test is done to check if you are immune to rubella (German measles).